 - More freedom to place this anywhere (your room should still be well ventilated to allow the warm air to escape the dryer)

 - Clothes take a longer time to dry.
 Depending on the model, the condenser tank might need to be emptied.

-- Less energy-efficient compared to a vented dryer.
+- Less energy-efficient compared to a vented model.
 Converting the air to water needs a lot of energy.

-- More expensive than vented dryers but has more variety.
+- More expensive than vented dryers in Singapore but has more variety.

 Recommended Condenser Dryer in Singapore: